 While providing invaluable support for day-to-day operation management, SCADA is also an important tool for strategic management decisions.
 The gathered data is continuously archived and processed.
 The historian can help to analyze internal production and business processes, locate bottlenecks, find the weak points, and causes of errors.

 While the third industrial revolution opened the door for SCADA systems, the fourth one enables them to reach their true potential.
 The Industry 4.0 and the principles of the smart factory brought new possibilities by adding embedded systems.
 Emerging concepts like artificial intelligence, Industrial Internet of Things (IIOT) and Smart Factory rely on a vast array of accurate real-time industrial data.
 The new technologies can provide more intelligence, automation, and self-learning with decentralized decision support for critical infrastructures like power supply or energy, gas, and water transmission and distribution.

-As seen in the history of SCADA, the system is continuously evolving and implementing new technology advancements.
-This way, it can constantly bring new value to SCADA users and improve their user experience.
+As seen in the history, the system is continuously evolving and implementing new technology advancements.
+This way, it can constantly bring new value to users and improve their user experience.